UART FIFO with DMA on STM32

 If you need more background info on FIFOs, check this out: A FIFO Buffer Implementation.

-FIFO stands for first-in, first-out.
-In this case, the DMA reads data from the UART port and writes it to the FIFO buffer.
+FIFO means first-in, first-out.
+In this case, the DMA reads data from the UART and writes it to the FIFO buffer.
 The DMA is configured in circular mode with the half-complete and complete events being serviced.

 I like to use the head